-I applied for admission to SFU as a First Nations Studies major.
+I applied for admission to SFU as an Indigenous Studies major.
 Do I need to see an advisor?

 Plan designations you made on your SFU application form are 'intentions' only.
-You must declare a First Nations Studies plan once you have met the declaration requirements.
+You must declare an Indigenous Studies plan once you have met the declaration requirements.

-What are the requirements to declare a First Nations Studies major or minor?
+What are the requirements to declare an Indigenous Studies major or minor?

-To enter a First Nations Studies academic program (e.g., major or minor), you must demonstrate competency in a minimum of three (3) FNST courses at SFU with a grade of C or better.
-You are encouraged to have completed FNST 101 and FNST 201W prior to declaring a FNST program.
+To enter an Indigenous Studies academic program (e.g., major or minor), you must demonstrate competency in a minimum of three (3) INDG courses at SFU with a grade of C or better.
+You are encouraged to have completed INDG 101 and INDG 201W prior to declaring an INDG program.

-How do I declare a First Nations Studies program?
+How do I declare an Indigenous Studies program?

-If you have met the declaration requirements for a First Nations Studies academic program, please e-mail a PDF of your Advising Transcript, sorted by "both," to the FNST Manager/Advisor.
+If you have met the declaration requirements for an Indigenous Studies academic program, please e-mail a PDF of your Advising Transcript, sorted by "both," to the INDG Advisor.
 Your advising transcript is available via goSFU.
 Please be sure to include your SFU student number, full name, and specify which program you wish to declare (i.e., major, joint major, minor, research certificate).

 How do I obtain an Advising Transcript?